allianceauth/allianceauth/docs/installation/services/teamspeak3.md

 This error generally means teamspeak returned an error message that went unhandled.
 The full traceback is required for proper debugging, which the logs do not record.
 Please check the superuser notifications for this record and get in touch with a developer.

-## Auth unable to sync groups and add users
 ### `3331 flood ban`

 This most commonly happens when your teamspeak server is externally hosted.
 You need to add the auth server IP to the teamspeak serverquery whitelist.
 This varies by provider.